Hello, world

 directory:

-Create a new file called hello.rb
+Open your favorite editor, create a new file called hello.rb

 and put the following code inside it: